 The CD-type annuity was developed to solve the problem of insurers making empty promises to continue paying a high interest rate after the guaranteed period.
 Rates were falling and customers weren't getting what they expected, so they paid a penalty to get out of the investment.

 Surrender charges on a CD-type annuity are similar to a typical fixed-rate annuity, and there is no FDIC coverage on these investments.
 Some CD-type annuities have an escape hatch.
-The insurance company penalty will be waived if the customer allows the insurance company to pay them over a five-year period or longer.
+The insurance company penalty will be waived if the customer allows the insurance company to pay them over a 5-year period or longer.